dwhiffing/fury/content/nato/uk/navy/destroyers/body.md

 [**HMS Bristol –
 Type 82**](https://en.wikipedia.org/wiki/Type_82_destroyer): The Type 82
-proved to be too large, expensive and limited in capability for the British government of the day, and the class was terminated after only one ship, HMS Bristol (D-23).
+proved to be too large, expensive and limited in capability for the government of the day, so the class was terminated after only one ship, HMS Bristol (D-23).
 She proved to be a good AAD ship with her Sea Dart Surface to Air missiles (SAM) but was 50% larger with almost twice as many crew for the more well rounded Type 42s.
 She is stationed in home waters with the task of AD escort for HMS Invincible (R-05).

 | Class   | Pennant | Ship    | Status | Location | Task       | Remarks |